aten2005/bits-lan-autologin/README.md

 # BITS LAN AutoLogin

-This script automates the login process for the BITS Hyderabad campus LAN network, eliminating the need for manual sign-in.
+This script automates the login process for the BITS Pilani Hyderabad campus LAN network, eliminating the need for manual sign-in.

 ## Prerequisites